Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 I choked on air.
 The image of him saying that clashed with my expectation of an almighty anime 'Hero.'

-Finally noticing Eryn and I among the crowd of miners, his faced turned into a scowl.
+Finally noticing Eryn and I among the crowd of miners, his face turned into a scowl.

 "What are YOU doing here?"